Are Phone-Related Distracted Driving Accident Fatalities Underreported?

 Call Now and Put the Experienced Tampa Car Accident Lawyers of Abrahamson & Uiterwyk to Work for You!

-Due to the lack of consistency and the likely underreporting of distracted driving accidents, a car accident victim or his or her family may wish to consult with a personal injury attorney.
+Due to the lack of consistency and the likely underreporting of distracted driving accidents, a car accident victim or his or her family may wish to consult with a personal injury attorney in Tampa.
 An attorney may be able to conduct his or her own investigation into the cause of the accident.

 If you or a loved one has been injured in an automotive accident, call Abrahamson & Uiterwyk today at 1-800-753-5203 for a free consultation.